dselkirk/grunt-reportportal-toc/README.md

-# grunt-reportportal-toc
+# Table of Contents Plugin For Report Portal (rp.epam.com)

-Table of Contents for Report Portal
+Best use with Assemble library.